-I cannot put into words how amazing it has been at MGHfC and how Nicholas and our family can now live a normal life.
+I cannot put into words how amazing it has been at MGfC and how Nicholas and our family can now live a normal life.

 Mother of Nicholas Weeks

 After Nicholas’s initial consult and allergy testing, Stockbridge recommended that he complete a food challenge, the gold standard for accurately diagnosing or ruling out a food allergy.
 During a food challenge, a patient eats a particular food slowly and in gradually increasing amounts under the supervision of a medical provider.
 MGfC is one of the few Boston area hospitals that conducts food challenges both individually and in groups, in which up to five children around the same age eat the same type of food.

 Research has implied that early introduction of some highly allergenic foods can help protect children in the long term, said Stockbridge, NP.
 This is part of the Food Allergy Center’s innovative approach to food challenges with babies and toddlers.
 This early exposure helps us to expand the possibilities of their diets.”.

 Group food challenges last about four hours, during which Michael Pistiner, MD, and his team meet with families, monitor patients and give group lessons on reading food labels, how to use an auto-injector, how to make decisions when eating out and more.
 It also gives families a chance to meet one another and have in-depth conversations with providers.

 “Since toddlers and babies cannot express how they’re feeling, this group setting lets us watch them play.
 We base how they’re doing on their demeanor,” said Pistiner, director of the Food Allergy, Advocacy, Education and Prevention Program at MGfC.
 “We play with them and see how well they can be distracted if there is a potential reaction.”

-Since coming to MGHfC in October 2018, Nicholas has completed food challenges for baked egg, baked milk, peanut and almond – and passed them all.
+Since coming to MGfC in October 2018, Nicholas has completed food challenges for baked egg, baked milk, peanut and almond – and passed them all.
 He also cautiously tried pecan and walnut at home, and recently outgrew his mustard allergy.
 The care team determined that his only remaining tree nut allergies include cashew and pistachio.